Nobel Goes To American Richard Thaler For Work In Behavioral Economics

 The 2017 Nobel Prize in Economic Sciences has been awarded to Richard Thaler of the University of Chicago for his pioneering work in behavioral economics.

-The announcement from the Royal Swedish Academy of Sciences in Stockholm said that the 72-year-old Thaler "has incorporated psychologically realistic assumptions into analyses of economic decision-making.
+The announcement from the Royal Swedish Academy of Sciences in Stockholm said the 72-year-old Thaler "has incorporated psychologically realistic assumptions into analyses of economic decision-making.
 By exploring the consequences of limited rationality, social preferences, and lack of self-control, he has shown how these human traits systematically affect individual decisions as well as market outcomes," the committee said in a statement.

-The relatively new field of behavioral economics studies the effects of psychological, social, cognitive and emotional factors on economic decision making.
+The relatively new field of behavioral economics studies the effects of psychological, social, cognitive and emotional factors on economic decision-making.

 "Human behavior is very complex.
 So, if we want to construct useful models of economic behavior, we have to make simplifications.
 One such simplification which has been very important in economics is the assumption that humans behave in a fully rational way and make economic decisions in a way as to maximize their own well-being," Per Strömberg, chairman of the prize committee, said.